Under the award-winning MSHROD program, you can undertake a traditional, two-year master’s degree or one of two graduate certificates.

 For more information about our program, please contact: Dr. Fraya Wagner-Marsh.

-For the traditional MSHROD program, you'll take a total of 42 credits of courses, between the 12 prerequisite and foundation credits and the 30 credits for the degree.
+For the MSHROD program, you'll take 30 credit hours for the degree, plus some students may require up to 12 credits of prerequisite/foundation courses, for a total of 42 credits.
 Most students are able to finish the degree in two years.

 Graduates of the program have been employed in such diverse occupations as:

 - Quality service specialist for Bank of America

 - Assistant personnel director for the Department of Agriculture